 African elephants are larger than Asian Elephants.
 They also have longer trunks and legs and bigger ears.

 All African elephants have tusks.
 Female Asian elephants do not have tusks, some of the males do.

-Asian elephants have long thick hairs and African elephants have hardly any hairs.
+Asian elephants have long thick hair and African elephants have hardly any hair.

 What Does an Elephant Look Like?

-An elephant has a large body with a head, four legs, tail, trunk, and tusks.
+An elephant has a large body with a head, four legs, a tail, a trunk, and tusks.
 Their skin is very thick and has a rough feel to it.

 Elephants have large ears and excellent hearing.
 Scientists believe by waving their ears helps them stay cool.
 Elephants also use their ears to express emotion.